Manager of Public Legal Education

 Emily is delighted to be joining West Coast LEAF as a summer legal intern.
 She is currently a law student at Queen’s University and is a graduate of Carleton University, where she received her BA in Law and Legal Studies with a double minor in American Sign Language and Psychology.
 She is excited to begin her legal career fighting for social justice and gender rights in an intersectional manner.
 She is especially passionate about learning how to use her privilege and legal education to fight for children’s rights.
 Outside of work, Emily loves to bake and enjoys swimming and skating.

 Isabelle is excited to join West Coast LEAF as its first articling student and begin her legal career at an intersectional feminist organization.
 She is a graduate of UVic Law and holds a BA in Linguistics from UBC.
 During law school, Isabelle completed a co-op term in each of West Coast LEAF’s program areas.
 She is passionate about using the law for social change and engaging with diverse forms of advocacy and problem solving.

 Kasari Govender, LLB

-Kasari is passionate about women’s equality and using the law as a tool to build a more equal world.
+Kasari is passionate about gender equality and using the law as a tool to build a more equal world.
 Before joining West Coast LEAF, Kasari practiced constitutional, equality and aboriginal law.
 She earned her law degree from the University of Victoria, and her Masters Degree in International Human Rights Law from the University of Oxford.
-She has sat on the board of Pivot Legal Society, the Coalition for Public Legal Services, and Society for Children and Youth, and was an Adjunct Professor of Law at UBC.
+She is the founding President of Rise Women’s Legal Centre, has sat on the board of Pivot Legal Society, the Coalition for Public Legal Services, and Society for Children and Youth, and was an Adjunct Professor of Law at UBC.
 When she’s not knee deep in constitutional law and the feminist movement, Kasari can usually be found running around after her toddler.

 Director of Litigation